 7. Investor Reporting Runs on Schedule, Not on Staff Availability

 J.D.
-Power 2025 servicer satisfaction sits at 596 out of 1,000 — an all-time low.
-A significant driver of dissatisfaction is reporting inconsistency.
+Power 2025 servicer satisfaction sits at 596 out of 1,000 — an all-time low driven in significant part by reporting inconsistency.
 Automation fixes the delivery problem without adding headcount.

 Verdict: Reporting quality signals operational quality.
-Investors in the $2T private lending market (2024 data) increasingly evaluate servicer sophistication before committing capital.
+Investors in the private lending market evaluate servicer sophistication before committing capital — and inconsistent reporting is the fastest way to lose that evaluation.

 8. Note Sale Preparation Compresses From Weeks to Days